projectfluent/fluent/guide/selectors.md

 `zero`, `one`, `two`, `few`, `many`, and `other`.
 For instance, English has two plural categories: `one` and `other`.

-If the translation requires a number to be formatted in a particular non-default manner, the selector should use the same formatting options.
-The formatted number will then be used to choose the correct CLDR plural category which, for some languages, might be different than the category of the unformatted number:
+If the translation requires a variant for a specific value, it will be matched according to its numerical value.
+This applies even if the number will be formatted differently, e.g. with trailing zeros.
+Selection on non-integral numbers should be avoided.

 ```
 your-score =
     { NUMBER($score, minimumFractionDigits: 1) ->
-        [0.0]   You scored zero points.
+        [0] You scored zero points.
 What happened?
        *[other] You scored { NUMBER($score, minimumFractionDigits: 1) } points.
     }
 ```